 Category: Law School News

-David McCord will receive a 2009 Governor's Volunteer Award on July 27 for his work with refugees.
+David McCord, a Drake University professor of law, received the 2009 Governor's Volunteer Award for his work with refugees.

 Drake law students gain valuable exposure to Supreme Court case